 St. Luke’s has a 2-manual, 1925 Casavant Organ which was overhauled in the spring of 2000, with all new leathers.
 The organ also needed some major repairs recently in 2017.
 A new humidifier, plumbing, electrical work, and tuning were needed to bring it back to life.
 Proceeds from the May 2017 Spring is the Air!
-Concert and fundraising from Thrifty’s Smile Cards is helping to pay for the these costs.
+Concert and fundraising from Thrifty’s Smile Cards helped pay for these costs.

 Click on the link "Adopt a Pipe or Organ Scholar" at the bottom of the page to adopt an organ pipe, pedal, or piston or a choral scholar to assist with the ongoing costs of maintaining the organ.